Shutdown of ABS-CBN broadcasting: Television

 On January 5, 2022, Advanced Media Broadcasting System (which airs its flagship TV station All TV), backed by the Villar Group through Planet Cable, was awarded a provisional authority license for the Channel 2 analog frequency and its digital counterpart Channel 16 frequency by the National Telecommunications Commission.
-On January 26, Channel 23 (DWAC-TV's frequency), was awarded to RPN's sister company Aliw Broadcasting Corporation (as IZTV on May 9, 2022 and now Aliw 23 on January 30, 2023) and Channel 43 was awarded to Sonshine Media Network International, which eventually also shut down its free-to-air operations in early 2024 due to a cease-and-desist order.
+On January 26, Channel 23 (DWAC-TV's frequency), was awarded to RPN's sister company Aliw Broadcasting Corporation (as IZTV on May 9, 2022 and now Aliw 23 on January 30, 2023) and Channel 43 was awarded to Sonshine Media Network International, which eventually also shut down its free-to-air operations in early 2024 due to a cease-and-desist order (prior to CDO, NTC issued a 30-day suspension order against SMNI following the latter's multiple franchise violation).

-In 2024, some former ABS-CBN regional analog and digital TV stations were later acquired by Advanced Media Broadcasting System via provisional authority for the expansion of All TV's free TV broadcast.
+In 2024, most former ABS-CBN regional analog and digital TV stations were later acquired by Advanced Media Broadcasting System via provisional authority for the expansion of All TV's free TV broadcast.

 Radio (FM and AM)

 In 2021, DYEA 99.7 in Palawan was awarded to Bandera News Philippines as Radyo Bandera 99.7.
 On the other hand in the same year, DWEC 94.3 in Dagupan and DYMC 91.1 in Iloilo were awarded to Philippine Collective Media Corporation as FM Favorite Music Radio in Baguio and in Bacolod.

 On March 29, 2023, DWRR-FM 101.9 in Metro Manila was awarded to Christian Bible Baptist Church as The Anchor 101.9 in San Pedro, Laguna.

 On April 24, 2023, DXRR-FM 101.1 in Davao City was awarded to Berean Bible Baptist Church of Ecoland as 101.1 Anchor Radio.
+However on October 2025, it moves it operations to DXMX-FM 105.9.

 On May 23, 2023, 630 KHz in Metro Manila was awarded to Philippine Collective Media Corporation as DWPM Radyo 630, being conjointly operated by Media Serbisyo Production Corporation, a joint venture between Prime Media Holdings (through subsidiary Philippine Collective Media Corporation) and ABS-CBN Corporation.
-However, on May 29, 2025 at 8:00 PM, it reverted back to its previous branding, DZMM Radyo Patrol 630 alongside with the branding return of its television counterpart as DZMM TeleRadyo after 5 years albeit retaining its current joint venture between ABS-CBN and Prime Media as well as its ownership, Philippine Collective Media Corporation.
+However, on May 29, 2025 at 8:00 PM, it reverted back to its previous branding, DZMM Radyo Patrol 630 along with the re-branding return of its television counterpart as DZMM TeleRadyo after 5 years, albeit retaining its legal callsign DWPM, as well as its current joint venture between ABS-CBN and Prime Media and its ownership, Philippine Collective Media Corporation.

-In December 2024, DXEC 91.9 FM in Cagayan de Oro was awarded to Archdiocese of Cagayan de Oro as 91.9 Marian Radio which was formerly aired on 103.9 FM from 2017 to 2024.
+On December 2024, DXEC 91.9 FM in Cagayan de Oro was awarded to Archdiocese of Cagayan de Oro as 91.9 Marian Radio which was formerly aired on 103.9 FM from 2017 to 2024.

+In 2025, DYOO 101.5 FM in Bacolod was awarded to 5K Broadcasting Network as 101.5 K5 News FM which was formerly aired on 103.9 FM.